fbi-cde/crime-data-frontend/CONTRIBUTING.md

 - Add the "ready for review" label when the code is ready to be reviewed by another team member.
 You can also request a review from a specific person in Github.
   - Work-in-progress PRs are encouraged.
 Be sure to tag the review with "ready for review" when it's ready though.
 - As another team member, review the code and ensure it conforms to the coding standards and exit criteria
-  - PR's do not need to be assigned due to small team size
+  - PRs do not need to be assigned due to small team size
 - When it is reviewed and ready to be merged, use Github's [Code Review](https://help.github.com/articles/approving-a-pull-request-with-required-reviews/) feature to approve the pull request.